Notice of Pre-AIA or AIA Status

 The claim comprises the following additional elements:

-obtaining models for a plurality of components included in the technical system, wherein a connection between the obtained models characterizes which component of the components passes which signal to which other component of the components; obtaining a plurality of validation measurements, wherein each validation measurement includes a measurement input and a measurement output, wherein the measurement output is obtained from a component of the technical system for the measurement input when the measurement input is provided to the component; for each respective component of the components, training a respective machine learning model to predict measurement outputs of the respective component based on inputs of the respective component, wherein at least parts of the validation measurements are used as training dataset and wherein the respective machine learning model corresponds to the model obtained for the respective component; obtaining first test outputs from a last model of the models based on test inputs, wherein the first test outputs are obtained by propagating the test inputs through the connection of the models; and wherein the second test outputs are obtained by propagating the test inputs through a connection of the respective machine learning models, wherein the connection of the respective machine learning models is according to the connection of the models the respective machine learning models correspond to”.
+obtaining models for a plurality of components included in the technical system, wherein a connection between the obtained models characterizes which component of the plurality of components passes which signal to which other component of the plurality of components; obtaining a plurality of validation measurements, wherein each validation measurement includes a measurement input and a measurement output, wherein the measurement output is obtained from a component of the technical system for the measurement input when the measurement input is provided to the component; for each respective component of the plurality of components, training a respective machine learning model to predict measurement outputs of the respective component based on inputs of the respective component, wherein at least parts of the validation measurements are used as a training dataset and wherein the respective machine learning model corresponds to the model obtained for the respective component; obtaining first test outputs from a last model of the models based on test inputs, wherein the first test outputs are obtained by propagating the test inputs through the connection of the models; and wherein the second test outputs are obtained by propagating the test inputs through a connection of the respective machine learning models, wherein the connection of the respective machine learning models is according to the connection of the models the respective machine learning models correspond to”.

-The additional elements “obtaining models for a plurality of components included in the technical system, wherein a connection between the obtained models characterizes which component of the components passes which signal to which other component of the components”; “obtaining a plurality of validation measurements, wherein each validation measurement includes a measurement input and a measurement output, wherein the measurement output is obtained from a component of the technical system for the measurement input when the measurement input is provided to the component”; “for each respective component of the components, training a respective machine learning model to predict measurement outputs of the respective component based on inputs of the respective component, wherein at least parts of the validation measurements are used as training dataset and wherein the respective machine learning model corresponds to the model obtained for the respective component”; “obtaining first test outputs from a last model of the models based on test inputs, wherein the first test outputs are obtained by propagating the test inputs through the connection of the models”; and “wherein the second test outputs are obtained by propagating the test inputs through a connection of the respective machine learning models, wherein the connection of the respective machine learning models is according to the connection of the models the respective machine learning models correspond to” are not sufficient to integrate the abstract idea into a practical application because they only add insignificant extra-solution activities to the judicial exception.
+The additional elements “obtaining models for a plurality of components included in the technical system, wherein a connection between the obtained models characterizes which component of the plurality of components passes which signal to which other component of the plurality of components”; “obtaining a plurality of validation measurements, wherein each validation measurement includes a measurement input and a measurement output, wherein the measurement output is obtained from a component of the technical system for the measurement input when the measurement input is provided to the component”; “for each respective component of the plurality of components, training a respective machine learning model to predict measurement outputs of the respective component based on inputs of the respective component, wherein at least parts of the validation measurements are used as a training dataset and wherein the respective machine learning model corresponds to the model obtained for the respective component”; “obtaining first test outputs from a last model of the models based on test inputs, wherein the first test outputs are obtained by propagating the test inputs through the connection of the models”; and “wherein the second test outputs are obtained by propagating the test inputs through a connection of the respective machine learning models, wherein the connection of the respective machine learning models is according to the connection of the models the respective machine learning models correspond to” are not sufficient to integrate the abstract idea into a practical application because they only add insignificant extra-solution activities to the judicial exception.

 In conclusion, the above additional elements, considered individually and in combination with the other claims elements do not reflect an improvement to other technology or technical field, do not reflect improvements to the functioning of the computer itself, do not recite a particular machine, do not effect a transformation or reduction of a particular article to a different state or thing, and, therefore, do not integrate the judicial exception into a practical application.
 Therefore, the claim is directed to a judicial exception and require further analysis under the Step 2B.